🎁 BONUS: Register by Jan 10 and get a copy of Ancient Christianities: The First Five Hundred Years.

 Aurelio Professor of Scripture emerita at Boston University

 Paula Fredriksen, a fellow of the American Academy of Arts and Sciences, is Aurelio Professor of Scripture emerita at Boston University.
 In 2009, she became a member of the Department of Comparative Religions at the Hebrew University of Jerusalem, which awarded her an honorary doctorate in 2018.
 An historian of ancient Christianity, she also writes on pagan-Jewish-Christian relations in the Roman Empire.
-Among her recent publications are Paul.
-The Pagans’ Apostle (Yale 2017) and When Christians Were Jews (Yale 2018).
+Among her recent publications are Paul: The Pagans’ Apostle and When Christians Were Jews.
 Her most recent study, Ancient Christianities: The First Five Hundred Years, has just appeared from Princeton University Press (2024).
 She also edited an anthology titled Paul within Paganism (October 2025).

 BY THE END OF THIS COURSE, YOU'LL BE ABLE TO...

-• Identify the complex relationships between Christian communities and their Jewish and pagan neighbors
+• Understand how Christian communities interacted with their Jewish and pagan neighbors

-• Understand how theological debates and imperial politics shaped the development of Christian orthodoxy
+• Understand how theological debates and imperial politics shaped the development of what became “orthodox” Christianity

 • Finally untangle how a Jewish messianic movement evolved into the official religion of the Roman Empire